 One of the easiest and best things you can do to give your health a much needed boost is to eat more foods rich in dietary fiber.

-When you hear people talking about eating more dietary fiber (found in whole grains, fruits, legumes and vegetables), it’s mostly associated with treating constipation.
+When you hear people talking about eating more dietary fiber (found in whole grains, fruits, legumes and vegetables), it’s mostly associated with treating.

 However, eating more dietary fiber — the indigestible parts of plant foods that pass through your lower gastrointestinal tract relatively intact — does a lot to promote good heart health too.

 Based on previous research, it doesn’t take eating a whole lot more dietary fiber to make a heart-healthy difference.
 But the hows and whys have been a mystery to scientists…

 A recent study from researchers at the University of Wisconsin-Madison, UCLA and the University of Gothenburg (Sweden) may go a long way toward explaining the reasons behind this gut-healthy benefit that gets far less attention than it should.

 Wisconsin scientists identified one species of gut bacteria — Roseburia — linked to the production of the beneficial fatty acid butyrate in the guts of germ-free mice.
 Conclusions from the study appearing in Nature Microbiology showed reduced inflammation and atherosclerosis.

 But there’s one catch: The presence of Roseburia alone wasn’t enough.

 Feeding mice a high-fiber diet was the catalyst that provided extra protection.
 Even test animals who had Roseburia in their gut microbiomes but not enough fiber in their diets just didn’t produce enough butyrate to make a heart-healthy difference.